There’s an old saying that people go into healing professions to heal themselves.

 By then, the belt had arrived.
 I took the heat wrap off and put the belt on.
 I’ve worn it for three days now.
 Besides the pull on some pelvic ligaments, I’ve noticed some tightness in my left leg, inside the knee, over the tibialis anterior, and in the arch of my foot.

-I am reshaping my body.
+I am reshaping my body, and it needs it.

 I will do what it takes to align my hips.
 I’d love to be able to run and go on long hikes without pain.